notadeejay/rbc-training/data/Week 1 Day 2/03__Getting Started With Brackets__Exercise.md

 duration: 90
 ---

-## Goal
+## Where do I write code?

-The first step to writing code is, well, to find a place to write it.
-During this course we are going to be using a **code editor** called [brackets](http://brackets.io/)
+During this course we'll be using a **code editor** called [brackets](http://brackets.io/).

+Just like Microsoft Word or Google Docs will underline words that you've misspelled, a code editor will highlight errors in your code.

 ## Exercises